KumoCorp/kumomta/docs/changelog/main.md

 * TSA daemon would not report the list of scheduled queue suspensions in the initial websocket request made by a (re)connecting client.

+* Certain providers configurations with multiple `MXSuffix` rules and multiple candidate MX hosts might not match in cases where they should.